"the second morning after Christmas" [BLUE]

 Watson sets the stage for us by opening the tale with this paragraph:

 "I had called upon my friend Sherlock Holmes upon the second morning after Christmas, with the intention of wishing him the compliments of the season.
 He was lounging upon the sofa in a purple dressing-gown, a pipe-rack within his reach upon the right, and a pile of crumpled morning papers, evidently newly studied, near at hand.
 Beside the couch was a wooden chair, and on the angle of the back hung a very seedy and disreputable hard felt hat, much the worse for wear, and cracked in several places.
-A lens and a forceps lying upon the seat of the chair suggested that the hat had been suspended in this manner for the purpose of examination."It has become a tradition at I Hear of Sherlock Everywhere to acknowledge December 27th with a repeat feature.
+A lens and a forceps lying upon the seat of the chair suggested that the hat had been suspended in this manner for the purpose of examination."It has become an annual tradition at I Hear of Sherlock Everywhere to acknowledge December 27th with a favorite reading.
 Just as the Wall Street Journal annually reproduces a 1949 editorial written by Vermont Royster called "In Hoc Anno Domini," we saw no reason to avoid replication here.

 If this is new to you, please feel free to share and use this at your own Sherlockian society holiday meetings.
 The only thing we ask is that you attribute the poem to its rightful author.
 If you'd like to listen to it, we also produced a special episode of I Hear of Sherlock Everywhere in December 2007 in which we read the verse: